Nové Mitrovice: Administrative division

+Etymology

+Nové Mitrovice was initially a called Hutě.
+In 1708, the name Nové Mitrovice ('new Mitrovice') was mentioned for the first time.
+The village was renamed after its owners, the noble family of Wratislaw of Mitrovice.

 Geography

 Nové Mitrovice is located about 26 km southeast of Plzeň.
 The western part of the municipal territory lies in the Švihov Highlands.
 The eastern part lies in the Brdy Highlands and includes the highest point of Nové Mitrovice, a contour line at 740 m above sea level.
 A dominant feature of the territory is the hill Kokšín at 684 m.
 The stream Mítovský potok flows through the municipality.

 History

 The first written mention of Nové Mitrovice is from 1626.
-At that time, it was a small hamlet called "Hutě", which consisted of 8 cottages and was administered as part of Železný Újezd.
+At that time, it was a small hamlet called Hutě, which consisted of eight cottages and was administered as part of Železný Újezd.
 From the first half of the 17th century, iron ore was mined in the area.
 At the end of the 17th century, silver was also mined for a short time.
-In 1708, the name of "Nové Mitrovice" was mentioned for the first time.
-The village was renamed after its owners, the noble family of Wratislaw of Mitrovice.
+The village was owned by the noble family of Wratislaw of Mitrovice, who renamed it.
 The family further developed the mining and iron-processing industry, luring many German immigrants.

 After World War II, the municipality of Mítov was merged with Nové Mitrovice.
 Planiny was incorporated in 1921 and Nechanice in 1976.